Phoenix FM: DAB

-Phoenix FM joined the Southend small-scale DAB multiplex on 30 April 2025, increasing its terrestrial audience by a further 800,000 listeners.
+East London and Essex Digital, a consortium led by Phoenix FM and including Basildon station Gateway 97.8, was awarded the DAB multiplex licence for North East London/South West Essex by Ofcom in July 2024.

-East London and Essex Digital, a consortium led by Phoenix FM and including Basildon station Gateway 97.8, won the small scale DAB multiplex licence in July 2024.
-Phoenix FM is likely to launch on DAB in 2025, increasing its terrestrial audience by an additional 1.3 million.
+Phoenix FM started broadcasting from DAB multiplexes in Southend on 30 April 2025, North East London/South West Essex on 5 January 2026 and Harlow on 17 February 2026.
+The combined terrestrial coverage of the station now exceeds 3,200,000 listeners.